BayesianBoi/cds-language/assignments/assignment 4/README.md

 # Assignment 4 - Emotion analysis with pretrained language models

 ## Repository overview
-This repository contains Python scripts for doing emotion classification of the television show *Game of Thrones* using the pretrained emotion classification model from HuggingFace.
-The analysis focuses on predicting emotion scores for each line in the scripts and investigating how the emotional profile changes over the course of the series.
+This repository contains Python scripts for doing emotion classification of the television show *Game of Thrones* using a pretrained emotion classification model from HuggingFace.
+The analysis focuses on predicting emotion scores for each line in the script and investigating how the emotions change over the course of the series.

 ### Assignment objective
 The objective of this assignment is to: